ruchimk/cruise0-demo/README.md

 6. Verify your email by clicking on the link
 7. Login and see your Primary profile
 8. Link your secondary account with the same email (Google or Database) via "Link Account button"
-9. Check your Auth0's Manage Dashboard and see the picture and country being saved in user_metadata for the user you are testing with
+9. Check your Auth0's Manage Dashboard and see the profile photo and country being saved in user_metadata for the user you are testing with

 ## What is Auth0?